 Child Custody and Religion: Best Interests of the Child

-In a child custody dispute, courts may deem it a point in a parent's favor to be active in a religious community, because one of the factors typically considered in making custody decisions is the child's moral environment.
-If a child is old enough to have become an adherent of a particular religious faith, a court may deem it important to the child's identity and well-being to be allowed to continue in the same religious faith.
+In a child custody dispute, courts may deem it a point in a parent's favor to be active in a religious community.
+This is because one of the factors considered in making custody decisions is the child's moral environment.
+If a child is old enough to choose their own religious faith, a court may deem it important to the child's identity.
+To support their well-being, the court will usually help them continue in the same religious faith.
 Because of the First Amendment, courts cannot compare the abstract merits of one parent's religion over the other.

 Religion-Based Visitation Issues

 Issues of religion can also arise in the context of visitation.
 If one parent has sole physical custody, the non-custodial parent may wish to involve the child in a different religion during visits, which often occur on weekends or holidays.
 What happens then?
 Courts typically resolve these questions on their specific facts.

 Many courts have concluded that there is nothing necessarily harmful about exposing a child to two different religions.
 But a court won't be pleased if a non-custodial parent deliberately attempts to interfere with the religious choice made by a parent with sole legal custody.

 Having Disputes About Religion and Child Custody?
 Get Sound Legal Advice Today

-If you're facing a disagreement with a former partner over your child's religious upbringing, a family law attorney can help you negotiate an agreement and, if needed, make a strong case to the court on your behalf.
+If you disagree with a former partner over your child's religious upbringing, a family law attorney can help you negotiate an agreement.
+If needed, they can make a strong case to the court on your behalf.
 A divorce attorney or child custody attorney will help guide you through a child custody case.